great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_sqlalchemy.rst

 3. **Within your new class, define Expectations using decorators from MetaSqlAlchemyDataset**

     ``column_map_expectations`` are Expectations that are applied to a single column, on a row-by-row basis.
-To learn about other Expectation types, please see :ref:`Other Expectation decorators` below.

     The ``@MetaSqlAlchemyDataset.column_map_expectation`` decorator wraps a custom function with all the business logic required to turn it into a fully-fledged Expectation.
 This spares you the hassle of defining required arguments like ``mostly`` and ``result_format``.
 Your custom function can focus exclusively on the business logic of passing or failing the Expectation.